 Carrier Relaxation Times in InAs/AlAs Superlattices: Modulating by Layers, Temperature, and Carrier Concentrations

-• The InAs/AlAs superlattice structures hold significant potential for application in low-noise avalanche photodetectors.
-With their performance in practical applications linked to their fundamental physical property of carrier relaxation time, this paper investigates the carrier relaxation times of InAs/AlAs superlattices across various mono-layers, temperatures, and carrier concentrations.
-Our investigation indicates that relaxation times span several tens of picoseconds, confirming that high-quality interfaces do not significantly reduce relaxation times in the manner that defect states might.
-Moreover, our study demonstrates that adjustments of the superlattice period can effectively modulate both the bandgap and carrier relaxation times, potentially impacting avalanche photodiode’s performance by altering electron-phonon interaction pathways and the bandgap width.
-We established that lower temperatures contribute to an increase in the bandgap and a suppression of high-frequency optical phonon vibrations, thereby lengthening relaxation times.
+• InAs/AlAs superlattice structures have significant potential for application in low-noise avalanche photodetectors.
+With their performance in practical applications linked to the fundamental physical properties of carrier relaxation time, this study investigated the carrier relaxation times of InAs/AlAs superlattices across various monolayers, temperatures, and carrier concentrations.
+Our investigation indicated that relaxation times span several tens of picoseconds, confirming that high-quality interfaces do not significantly reduce relaxation times in the way defect states might.
+Moreover, our study demonstrates that adjustments to the superlattice period can effectively modulate both the bandgap and carrier relaxation times, potentially impacting the performance of avalanche photodiodes by altering the electron-phonon interaction pathways and bandgap width.
+We established that lower temperatures contribute to an increase in the bandgap and the suppression of high-frequency optical phonon vibrations, thereby lengthening the relaxation times.
 Additionally, our observations indicate that in InAs/AlAs superlattices, the relaxation time increases as the excitation power increases, owing to the phonon bottleneck effect.
-These insights into InAs/AlAs superlattices’s carrier dynamics highlight its promising applicability in enhancing avalanche photodetectors, and may contribute to the optimized design of superlattices for specific application scenarios.
+These insights into InAs/AlAs superlattice carrier dynamics highlight their applicability in enhancing avalanche photodetectors, and may contribute to the optimized design of superlattices for specific applications.

 • Article Text